madureira/learn-react/chapters/intro/state.md

 ![](/images/image_012.png)

-Whenever there is a change in the state, through the `setState()` function call, React will call the `render()` function again, which will render the `JSX` for the user.
+Whenever there is a change in the state, through the `setState()` function call, React will execute the `render()` function again, which will draw the component on the screen.

 The state helps us to manage the entire component automatically, without the necessity to manually change values in the DOM.